 - By means of a website

-Or, so long as it doesn’t cause delay it can be done by sending the same copy to each recipient in turn, or a combination of these two methods.
+Or, so long as it doesn’t cause delay the same copy can be sent to each recipient in turn, or a combination of these two methods.

-If the resolution was proposed by shareholders and there was an accompanying statement, it must be circulated with the written resolution (it is possible to get the accompanying statement suppressed by application to the court).
+Note: If the resolution was proposed by shareholders then any accompanying statement from them must be circulated with the written resolution (it is possible to get the accompanying statement suppressed by application to the court).

 How is agreement signified by a shareholder?

-It is usual for the written resolution document sent to each shareholder to be signed and returned to the company to signify agreement.
+Each shareholder will usually sign and return the written resolution to the company to signify agreement.
 This can be on paper or electronically.

-If by the expiry date the requisite percentage is not reached, then the resolution lapses and is not passed.
+- Not passed – if by the expiry date the requisite percentage is not reached, then the resolution lapses

 Directors’ written resolutions